joelcancela/S5_SP_BrainFuck/README.md

 ### Week 39

-- [ ] Do the "Take a step back" review
+- [ ] Do the "Take a step back" review + justify all your choices

 ### Week 37-38